LemonFountainPerson/The-Lemon-Engine/Documentation.md

 };
 ```

 Objects use xVelocity/yVelocity to move every frame via updateObjects, even if no custom behaviour is implemented.
 Using the velocity is preferable instead of changing the position directly as the moveObject functions also handle interaction/collision with the player if it solid.
 By default, objects will have no velocity, and so static props can dynamically be moved.
 Several helper functions part of gameObjects.c can also be used to supplement functionality.
+As mentioned before, objects store all values associated with positioning and velocity within its PhysicsRect structure.

 Another such set of helper functions are changeXSizeBy and changeYSizeBy.
 These can be used to keep the object centered as you change its size, and also handles collision with the player.